flyve-mdm/web-mdm-dashboard/CONTRIBUTING.md

 This way you help us to maximise the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.

-We'll work very hard to fix all the issues without delay, but before fixing it we need to confirm it, for that we require you to provide us of the following information:
+We'll work very hard to fix all the issues without delay, but before fixing it we need to confirm it, for that we require you to provide us the following information:

 * Overview of the Issue - if an error is being thrown a description of the problem is extremely helpful
 * Motivation for or Use Case - explain why this is a bug for you
-* Project Version(s)
+* Web Dashboard Version(s)
 * Device Operating System & Model - is this a problem with all devices or only specific ones?
 * Reproduce the Error - provide a live example or an unambiguous set of steps.
 * Related Issues - has a similar issue been reported before?